facebook/hhvm/hphp/doc/hackers-guide/bytecode-interpreter.md

 respectively.
 In the Windows case, these are just called sequentially.
 For gcc code, it’s a little more complicated.
 Threaded interpreting uses a table of labels to dispatch to the next handler.
 HHVM makes use of three such tables.
 The first is called optabDirect.
-It contains labels that allowing jumping directly to OPCODE_MAIN_BODY.
+It contains labels that allow jumping directly to OPCODE_MAIN_BODY.
 The second table is called optabCover.
 It contains labels that cause jumping to OPCODE_COVER_BODY.
 OPCODE_COVER_BODY then falls through to the OPCODE_MAIN_BODY.
 Lastly there is optabDbg.
 Its